Meeco/docs/guides/presentation-definitions.md

 * Organisation (header)
 * Name
 * Purpose
 * List of required credentials.
-For each, the following is defined
+For each, the following is defined:
   * Name
   * Purpose
   * Verifiable Credential JSON Schema URL